Mayores

 "Mayores" topped the charts in Spain, Ecuador, Chile, Romania, Paraguay, Peru, Bolivia, Honduras, Mexico, Nicaragua, Panama and El Salvador, while peaking at number 3 on the Billboard Hot Latin Songs chart.
-The music video for the song was released on YouTube on July 13, 2017.
+The music video for the song was released on YouTube on July 13, 2017, and has accumulated over 2.5 billion views on YouTube as of October 2025.

 Background

-Gomez explained that the song originated as a "joke" after having confirmed her relationship with soccer player Sebastian Lletget, who is four years older than her.
+Gomez explained that the song originated as a "joke" after having confirmed her relationship with soccer player Sebastian Lletget, who is five years older than her.
 She started using the hashtag "#6DaysTillMAYORES" on Twitter which eventually started trending.
 A number became lower with each passing day, until it reached "#MAYORESOutNow".

 Chart performance

 "Mayores" debuted at number 12 on the Hot Latin Songs chart, making it Gomez's highest debut peak position on that chart.
 The song eventually peaked at number 3 on the charts.

 The song also debuted at number 72 on the Spanish PROMUSICAE chart.
 It rose to number 4 four weeks later, making it her highest-peaking position, surpassing the number 37 peak of "Shower".
 It later reached number one.

 Eventually the song charted on the Billboard Hot 100, peaking at number 74, marking Gomez's fourth entrance in the chart in more than two years, after "Shower" (2014) was a top twenty hit, her collaboration with Cher Lloyd, "Oath" (2012), peaked at number 73 and "Can't Stop Dancin'" (2014) peaked at number 88 in early 2015.